vorakl/TrivialRC/README.md

 ## How to get started?

-To get started there are provided a few examples:
+To get started and find out some features, I suggest to go through these examples and read their readme's plus comment along the code:

 * [One-liners](https://github.com/vorakl/TrivialRC/blob/master/examples/one-liners/README.md) which show most common use cases and features
 * The example of using [configuration files](https://github.com/vorakl/TrivialRC/tree/master/examples/config-files) instead of command line parameters
 * A docker container that registers itself in a [Service Discovery](https://github.com/vorakl/TrivialRC/tree/master/examples/docker-service-discovery) in the beginning, then starts some application and automatically removes the registration on exit
 * This example launches [two different applications](https://github.com/vorakl/TrivialRC/tree/master/examples/docker-two-apps) inside one docker container and controls the availability both of them.
-If any of applications has stopped working by some reasons, the whole container will be stopped automatically with the appropriate exit status
+If any of applications has stopped working by some reasons, the whole container will be stopped automatically with an appropriate exit status
 * The example of building [docker base images](https://github.com/vorakl/TrivialRC/tree/master/examples/docker-base-images) with TrivialRC as an ENTRYPOINT
+* Another useful use case is using TrivialRC for [process managing](https://github.com/vorakl/TrivialRC/tree/master/examples/process-manager) of a group of processes which represent one compound application and can be invoked then on the system from the Sysdemd

 ## Verbose levels